d3fenderz/windows_security/README.md

 * Keep the BIOS and the firmware up-to-date.
 * Encrypt the hard drive with [BitLocker](https://learn.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview).
 * Connecting with Microsoft accounts is only useful to enable [Windows Hello](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello).
 Otherwise, use local accounts only.
-* Apply the least privilege principle: not all users need admin privileges.
+* Apply the least privilege principle: not all users need admin privileges (even you don't need to be admin all the time, so maybe create a standard account for daily activities)
 * As admin, define local security policies (e.g., strong password policy), apply mitigations, and sync files to make regular backups (e.g., have a clear recovery strategy).

 It does not mean you get a digital fortress after that, but it's not trivial to hack and usually requires social engineering and more sophisticated scenarios to make people install crap.